andresu13/bocacode_webapp/README.md

 # Azure Fundamentals: NodeJS App Deployment

-### Task 1: Create App Service in the Azure Portal
+### Task 1: Create and Configure App Service in the Azure Portal

 1. In the [Azure Portal](https://portal.azure.com/), select **+Create a resource** from the left menu, then search for **web app** or find it in the Popular Services menu.